 Jayne Funk reported on membership.
 She now had 124 members email addresses.
 Of those 102 opted for renewal notices by email and 32 for the Newsletter by email.

 At the Board of Directors meeting following the annual meeting, the officers elected were: Pam Weiner, President; Vivian Mason, Vice-president; Secretary, Candy Bartol; Gary Bebeau, Treasurer.

 Continuing in committee roles were: Gary Bebeau, Memorials and Website; Lauren Husting, Volunteers (new); Steve Benson, Money Management; Meleah Maynard Newsletter Editor; Phoebe Waugh, Historian; Jayne Funk, membership; Jim Proctor, Invasive Plant Action Group (Liz Anderson co-chair).

 On July 4th a fundraising letter was mailed to the membership about the Garden Party and the boardwalk funding, [pdf copy] The planning committee for the Garden Party met at Pam Weiner’s house on July 14 to finalize the event.

 On August 3 the Friends Garden Party got underway at the Wirth Park Pavilion.
 Tickets were sold in advance on the website and at the door.
-There was a raffle, a silent auction of 62 items, food, beverages, a jazz trio and Eloise Butler visited.
+There was a raffle, a silent auction of 62 items, food, beverages, a jazz trio and Eloise Butler, played by Anna Anderhagen, visited.
 Tours could be taken of the Garden, a bird-spotting scope was set up. $4,200 was raised, including 3 new memberships.